$\rho$-GNF: A Copula-based Sensitivity Analysis to Unobserved Confounding Using Normalizing Flows: Experimental Setup, Results, Analysis and Discussion

-In the second set of experiments, we consider multiple randomly generated observational datasets from randomly sampled data generating processes as in~\cite{sjolander2020note, sjolander2021novel, pena2022simple}, where all variables are binary.
-As proposed in~\cite{sjolander2020note, sjolander2021novel, pena2022simple}, we randomly sample the Bernoulli parameters $\{\mathbb{P}(U), \mathbb{P}(A|U), \mathbb{P}(Y|A,U)\}$ of the data generating process (DGP) from the uniform distribution in [0,1], where $U$ denotes the confounder of $A$ and $Y$ which is intentionally hidden during training to simulate the unobserved confounding.
-For this simple binary outcome/treatment/confounder case, the AF bounds with a constant width of 1 $(=p_1{+}p_0)$ are presented in~\cite{manski1990sensitivitybounds, robins1989analysis, ding2016sensitivity, sjolander2021novel} as the gold-standard of bounds with 100\% certainty of including the true ACE as
+In the second set of experiments, we consider multiple (twenty) randomly generated observational datasets from randomly sampled data generating processes as proposed in~\citet{sjolander2020note, sjolander2021novel, pena2022simple}, where all variables are binary.
+As proposed, we randomly sample the parameters $\{\mathbb{P}(U), \mathbb{P}(A|U), \mathbb{P}(Y|A,U)\}$ of the binary data generating process (DGP) from the uniform distribution in [0,1], where $U$ denotes the confounder of $A$ and $Y$ which is intentionally hidden during training to simulate unobserved confounding.
+For this simple binary outcome/treatment/confounder case, the gold-standard AF bounds of a constant width of 1 $(=p_1{+}p_0)$ with 100\% certainty of including the true ACE are presented in~\citet{robins1989analysis, manski1990sensitivitybounds} as

 where $p_a{=}\mathbb{P}(A{=}a)$ and $q_a{=}\mathbb{P}(Y{=}1|A{=}a)$ are estimated using observational data.
-In Fig.~\ref{fig:ndgp_0000_9500}, we see that the $\rho_{curve}$ does include the true ACE in all of the twenty randomly generated DGPs.
-Further, we obtain a narrower bound of 0.83$\pm$0.03 (i.e., $\approx$14\% narrower than the AF bounds) such that our empirical bounds lie within the AF bounds, unlike VW bounds which may be wider than the AF bounds as shown in~\cite{sjolander2020note}.
+The $\rho_{curve}$ in Figure~\ref{fig:ndgp_0000_9500_subset} does include the true ACE in all of the randomly generated DGPs.
+Further, we obtain a narrower bound of 0.83$\pm$0.03 (i.e., $\approx$14\% narrower than the AF bounds) such that our empirical bounds lie within the AF bounds, unlike the bounds by~\citet{vanderweele2017sensitivity} which may be wider than the AF bounds, as shown in~\citet{sjolander2020note}.
 The former comes as no surprise: Since our bounds are empirically obtained particularly assuming the Gaussian copula, they must lie within the AF bounds.
-This may be verified from Fig.~\ref{fig:ndgp_0000_9500}, i.e., $AF_{lower} \leq \inf ACE_{\rho} \leq ACE_{true} \leq \sup ACE_{\rho} \leq AF_{upper}$.
+Figure~\ref{fig:ndgp_0000_9500_subset} verifies it, i.e.,